akamolphat/myna_popgen/04_BCFtools_data_analysis/README.md

 * `scripts/NZ_popdiv.R` calculates population diversity metrics and output Table S9.1.
 * `scripts/IND_popdiv.R` calculates population diversity metrics and output Table S9.2.
 * `scripts/ALL_popdiv.R` calculates population diversity metrics and output Table 1 and Table S9.3.

+### Site Frequency Spectrum
+Site frequency spectrums were constructed using `ALL_SFS.R`.
+This script require the input "ALL" dataset here were filtered differently from the other datasets described above.
+The data are available on request or it can be generated using the filters described in Appendix S3 and S4, or in the 02_variant_calling folder of this repository, except for the filters for singletons and doubletons.
+This is because, while filtering out singletons and doubletons avoid inclusion of incorrect genotyping error, it also causes biases in the SNPs retained per population.
+The singleton/doubleton filter will remove more rare SNPs from populations (or group of individuals with similar genetic background) with lower number of individuals.

+* `ALL_SFS.R` generates results corresponding to Figure 6 in the main text, and Figure S9.1 from Appendix S9.

+## Additional population structure analyses
+Additional population structure analyses were performed on ALL dataset to creat Appendix S8.5 - S8.7 using the following script:

+* `ALL_pop_struc_BCFtools_S8_5_to_S8_7.R`

+However, the input "ALL" dataset here were filtered differently from the other datasets described above.
+The data are available on request or it can be generated using the filters described in Appendix S3, or in the section **6.
+Filter the variants called via BCFtools and STACKS** in the 02_variant_calling folder of this repository.